Experienced Tampa Florida Personal Injury Lawyers

 Commercial truck accidents are oftentimes much more devastating than accidents between two typical passenger vehicles.
 One of the primary reasons for this is due to the sheer size and weight of commercial trucks.
 A fully loaded tractor trailer can weigh upwards of 25 times more than a passenger car.
 If the two come into contact during an accident, it is not difficult to imagine the amount of damage that could be inflicted upon the much smaller car and its occupants.

-If you were injured in a motorcycle accident in the greater Tampa Bay area, an experienced motorcycle accident attorney from Abrahamson & Uiterwyk can help you with every aspect of your case.
-Our skilled attorneys have significant experience fighting for those injured in motorcycle accidents due to the negligence of someone else.
+If you were injured in a motorcycle accident in the greater Tampa Bay area, an experienced accident attorney from Abrahamson & Uiterwyk can help you with every aspect of your case.
+Our skilled Tampa personal injury attorneys have significant experience fighting for those injured in motorcycle accidents due to the negligence of someone else.
 Our motorcycle attorneys and legal team are dedicated, compassionate, and committed to advocating tirelessly on behalf of our clients.

 Unfortunately, many motorcycle accidents occur because other drivers fail to pay attention to their surroundings.
 Moreover, injuries sustained in motorcycle accidents are often very serious due to the rider’s exposure to the elements and external forces.
 Protective headgear and clothing may only go so far in protecting a rider from concrete or another vehicle.
 Many riders involved in motorcycle accidents suffer short- and long-term disabilities, and many more die from their injuries.